trummerschlunk/master_me/README.md

 Although tempting, it is NOT intended to automatically master your recorded music.
 Your art deserves closer, offline attention.

-Nevertheless, certain modules of master_me can be a valuable tools as part of your music mastering chain.
+Nevertheless, certain modules of master_me can be a valuable tool as part of your music mastering chain.

 # Open Source and licensing